alan-turing-institute/ModularCirc/README.md

 # Install with performance optimizations
 pip install ".[performance]"

-# Quick build using the provided script
+# Build using the provided script (recommended)
 ./build_cython.sh

-# Or manually
+# Or manually (may show a deprecation warning on newer pip)
 python setup.py build_ext --inplace
 ```